“Engage and Inspire”

 Saturday morning Bar/Bat Mitzvah at 10:00 a.m.

-Havdalah Bar/Bat Mitzvah: We offer Havdalah Bar/Bat Mitzvah services at 4:30 p.m. on Saturday evenings.
+Havdalah Bar/Bat Mitzvah: We offer Havdalah Bar/Bat Mitzvah services at 4:30 p.m. on Saturday afternoons.
 Havdalah is a beautiful ritual marking the conclusion of Shabbat which includes wine, spices, and a braided candle.
 It is a beautiful transition from Shabbat to the rest of the week.

 Thursday morning Minyan at 9:30 a.m.
 Some students/families prefer a smaller, simpler, and shorter Bar/Bat Mitzvah.
 In these cases, the student is invited to read Torah during Minyan as part of the on-going temple service.

 These songs and prayers can be played directly from this site.
 To hear them and to see the written text of the prayers and to learn about their meaning, click on the title for more information.

 Temple Judea offers classes specifically geared to adults who did not become a Bar or Bat Mitzvah at 13.
 The class celebrates as a group after 2 years of study.

 Bar/Bat Mitzvah dates are typically assigned in fourth grade and preparation begins on Wednesday afternoons when our 5th and 6th grade students participate in B'nai Mitzvah training including Hebrew tutoring and trope and Pirkei Avot classes.